Pallavighxsh/hot_seat/README.md

 - Perfect for workplace-grade interview preparation or draft generation

 - If this test paper will be used in any official exam, please check the contents first, as errors typical in GenAI may be there.

+- Works best when generating 10 MCQ questions each for multiple topics.
+Create a cluster of topics in your area and enter them in topics.txt